 At WightFibre, we look after your details carefully.
-We adhere strictly to the requirements of the UK Data Protection Act 1998 and we’re also registered on the public register of data controllers which is looked after by the Information Commissioner.
+We adhere strictly to the requirements of the General Data Protection Regulation of 2018 and we’re also registered on the public register of data controllers which is looked after by the Information Commissioner.

 Information we collect